Could this be you: Here you are, sitting at your desk with your major prospect list in hand.

 “I’m too busy to meet with you – call me later.”

-Gawd, it’s so frustrating!!
-How on earth are you going to cultivate this donor if you can’t get in the door to see him?
+It’s so frustrating!!
+How can you cultivate this donor if you can’t get in the door to see him?

 It’s particularly discouraging when donors you know personally won’t give you an appointment.